LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 The Aggregator round system is a mechanism used by Chainlink to update data feeds in a decentralized and secure manner.
 Here's an overview of how it functions:

-1. **Round Initiation:** A round represents a cycle in which data is aggregated and updated.
+1. **Round initiation:** A round represents a cycle in which data is aggregated and updated.
 Rounds can be initiated based on two main conditions: the Deviation Threshold and the Heartbeat Threshold.

-* **Deviation Threshold:** This condition checks if the difference between the latest on-chain data and the new off-chain data collected by the oracles exceeds a pre-defined threshold.
+	* *Deviation Threshold:* This condition checks if the difference between the latest on-chain data and the new off-chain data collected by the oracles exceeds a pre-defined threshold.
 If the data deviates more than this threshold, it triggers a new round to update the on-chain data to reflect the more accurate, recent off-chain data.

-* **Heartbeat Threshold:** This condition triggers a new round after a specified time has passed since the last update, regardless of data deviation.
+	* *Heartbeat Threshold:* This condition triggers a new round after a specified time has passed since the last update, regardless of data deviation.
 This ensures that the data feed is updated regularly, maintaining its relevance and accuracy over time.

-2. **Data Collection:** Once a new round is initiated, participating oracles collect data from their off-chain sources.
+2. **Data collection:** Once a new round is initiated, participating oracles collect data from their off-chain sources.
 These sources can vary based on the data feed, ranging from financial market prices to real-world asset data.

-3. **Data Aggregation:** After collecting the data, each oracle reports its findings back to the FluxAggregator contract.
+3. **Data aggregation:** After collecting the data, each oracle reports its findings back to the FluxAggregator contract.
 The contract then aggregates this data using a predefined method, such as taking the median or average, to determine the most accurate representation of the data collected from all participating oracles.

-4. **Data Update:** The aggregated result is then updated on-chain, becoming the latest data point for the feed.
+4. **Data update:** The aggregated result is then updated on-chain, becoming the latest data point for the feed.
 This data then becomes available for smart contracts and other on-chain entities to use, ensuring they have access to accurate and timely information.

 ## Steps for developing a custom Price Feed with FluxAggregator